ameer-w-ali/portfolio/README.md

 ## Contact

-Feel free to reach out to me via [ameerwajidlai@gmail.com](mailto:ameerwajidali@gmail.com) if you have any questions or suggestions.
+Feel free to reach out to me via [Ameer Wajid Ali](mailto:ameerwajidali@gmail.com) if you have any questions or suggestions.

 Thank you for visiting my portfolio website!